slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 "Ok, well let us know son, we are waiting."

-I nodded in the right places and waited.
+I nodded in the right places and held on patiently.

 "Call your mother son."